-The USB Endpoint0 Status register (see Table 81) provides the status for events that occur on the USB that are directed to endpoint0.
+USB Endpoint0 Status (USTA) The USB Endpoint0 Status register (see Table 81.) provides the status for events that occur on the USB that are directed to endpoint0.

 Table 81.
-USB endpoint0 status (USTA 0EDh, reset value 00h)
+USB Endpoint0 Status (USTA 0EDh, Reset Value 00h)

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 1 RCVT SETUP N OUT
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0

+RCVT SETUP IN OUT

+Details

 Bit Symbol R/W Definition

-7 - Reserved
+7 Reserved

-6 - - Reserved
+6 Reserved

-5 - Reserved
+5 Reserved

-4 - - Reserved
+4 Reserved

 3 RCVT R Received Data Toggle Bit This bit indicates the toggle bit of the received data packet: 0 = Data0, and 1 = Data1

-2 SETUP R/W SETUP Token Detect Bit This bit is set when Endpoint0 receives a SETUP token.
-This bit is not cleared when Endpoint0 receives an IN or OUT token following the SETUP token that set this bit.
-This bit is cleared by software or a reset.
+2 SETUP R/W cleared when when Endpoin Endpoint0 red nt0 receives a SE eives an IN or C it.
+This bit is clea OUT token follo wing the

 1 IN R IN Token Detect Bit This bit is set when Endpoint0 receives an IN token.
 This bit is cleared when Endpoint0 receives a SETUP or OUT token.

 0 OUT R OUT Token Detect Bit This bit is set when Endpoint0 receives an OUT token.
 This bit is cleared when Endpoint0 receives a SETUP or IN token.